-Applied Linguistics at the University of Warwick offers a unique approach to the study of language: we apply linguistic knowledge and theory to solve real-world problems.
-You will build an interdisciplinary foundation from leading research in language and communication.
+Applied Linguistics at the University of Warwick offers a unique approach to the study of language: We apply linguistic knowledge and theory to solve real-world problems.
+You will build an interdisciplinary foundation from leading research in language, linguistics, communication, psychology, and culture.
 Then you will apply your learning to explore, challenge, understand, and address problems and find meaningful solutions.
 You will be constantly fascinated by the linguistic world around you, and you will be empowered to use language to improve your world.

-Linguistics at Warwick is a unique community of passionate learners that think and act global.
-Every part of your experience here from seminars to research projects will enrich your cultural understanding and ability to connect your learning to the real world challenges of today.
+Linguistics at Warwick is a unique community of passionate learners who think and act globally.
+Every part of our learning model enriches cultural understanding and ability to connect learning to today's real-world challenges.

-Connecting the dots to solve global issues is in everything we do.
-Regardless of the programme you choose, your experience will be built on interdisciplinary problem based learning.
-From policy to practices, organisations, people and everyday perceptions, we cover all aspects of human life, empowering you to switch perspectives to see everyday challenges from every angle.
+Our curriculum incorporates interdisciplinary problem-based learning.
+From policy to practices, organisations, people and everyday perceptions, we cover all aspects of human life, empowering Applied Linguistics students to switch perspectives to see everyday challenges from every angle.

 Applied Linguistics students master flexible, transferrable, and desirable skills in analysis, critical and creative thinking, and communication.
 Our graduates are equipped to challenge and address our complex realities now and throughout their professional lives, and are resultantly highly sought by employers.